 How Can You Help?

 To bring this project to life, we need your support.
-While we have secured initial funding, there’s still work to be done – and we would love to reach our next target of £50,000.
+While we have secured initial funding, there’s still work to be done – and we would love to reach our next target.
 Whether you’re a theatre lover, a history enthusiast, or a supporter of the arts, your contribution will help us create a thriving cultural landmark in St Albans.

 Ways to Support: